-1) Outdoor Wall Trailing in a Calm Area

-In the first exercise, the learner will trail a building wall, fence, or hedge and verbally indicate gaps or open areas detected using NOA (e.g. alleys, open spaces, driveways).
-The learner can change the detection range, lateral detection range, and detection zone in the settings and on the device directly, depending on their preferences and environment.
+1) Outdoor Wall Trailing in a Calm Area: In the first exercise, the learner will trail a building wall, fence, or hedge and verbally indicate gaps or open areas detected using NOA (e.g. alleys, open spaces, driveways).
 This task should be performed on a sidewalk in a quiet area with minimal obstacles or pedestrians.
 The learner should be reminded to use their primary aid as usual, but avoid making contact with the wall.
 The exercise should continue until the learner demonstrates competence and comfort with the skill.

-2) Navigating a Blocked Path

-Once the learner is comfortable walking in a calm outdoor area, the O&M specialist will take them on a blocked path.
+2) Navigating a Blocked Path: Once the learner is comfortable walking in a calm outdoor area, the O&M specialist will take them on a blocked path.
 This could be a sidewalk with construction work or a dead end.
 The learner will hear the obstacle detection warning in front of them but will normally not find a solution to continue along the path.
 The O&M specialist should then introduce the short description feature, using the button A2, and instruct them to use it to get a description of their path and of the obstruction in front of them.
 This short exercise will demonstrate to the learner how the feature can help them in certain situations.

-3) Outdoor Wall Trailing in a Busy Area

-To conclude the lesson, the first exercise should be repeated in a slightly busier area.
+3) Outdoor Wall Trailing in a Busy Area: To conclude the lesson, the first exercise should be repeated in a slightly busier area.
 The learner should continue verbally indicating any gaps encountered when trailing the wall, while also avoiding any obstacle on the path.
-At one point during the navigation, the learner should be encouraged to compare the short and long scene description features to understand their respective uses.
+Before beginning this task, the O&M specialist introduces the long description feature, explaining that it provides a detailed description of their surroundings.
+The learner is encouraged to compare it with the short description feature to understand their respective uses.
 This will help the learner determine the most appropriate AI feature for different navigation scenarios.
 The exercise should be repeated until the learner achieves mastery and confidence.